LGBTQ rights in the Philippines: Discrimination protections

 The Magna Carta for Public Social Workers addresses concerns regarding the discrimination of public social workers because of their sexual orientation:Section 17.
 Rights of a Public Social Worker. – Public social workers shall have the following rights:1.)
 Protection from discrimination on the grounds of sex, sexual orientation, age, political or religious beliefs, civil status, physical characteristics/disability or ethnicity;2.)
 Protection from any form of interference, intimidation, harassment, or punishment, to include, but not limited to, arbitrary reassignment or termination of service, in the performance of his/her duties and responsibilitiesThe Magna Carta for Women also provides an insight regarding the state's duties towards maintaining the rights of women, regardless of their sexual orientation:The State affirms women's rights as human rights and shall intensify its efforts to fulfill its duties under international and domestic law to recognize, respect, protect, fulfill, and promote all human rights and fundamental freedoms of women, especially marginalized women, in the economic, social, political, cultural, and other fields without distinction or discrimination on account of class, age, sex, gender, language, ethnicity, religion, ideology, disability, education, and status.

-In 2001, an anti-discrimination bill banning discrimination based on sexual orientation was unanimously approved by the House but it was stalled in the Senate, and ultimately died.
+In 2001, a bill banning discrimination based on sexual orientation was unanimously approved by the House but it was stalled in the Senate, and ultimately died.

-The only bill directly concerning discrimination against the LGBT community in the Philippines is the Anti-Discrimination Bill, also known as the SOGIE Equality Bill.
+The only bill directly concerning discrimination against the LGBTQ community in the Philippines is the Anti-Discrimination Bill, also known as the SOGIE Equality Bill.
 This bill seeks that all persons regardless of sex, sexual orientation or gender identity be treated the same as everyone else, wherein conditions do not differ in the privileges granted and the liabilities enforced.
 The bill was introduced by Hon.
 Kaka J. Bag-ao, the District Representative of the Dinagat Islands, on July 1, 2013.
 A huge bloc of lawmakers, collectively called the Equality Champs of Congress, have been pushing for the full passage of the Anti-Discrimination Bill for 18 years.
 More than 130 lawmakers backed its complete passage and legislation in the first month of its reintroduction to Congress in 2016 alone.